 - Prior to Fall 2012, a grade of “D” or higher is transferable from public institutions in the Maryland State System and Maryland community colleges except when the student’s academic program requires a minimum grade of “C.” A grade of “C” or higher must be earned in CORE courses taken at non-Maryland public institutions.

 - CORE requirements went into effect in May of 1990.
 Students who entered the University of Maryland system prior to May 1990 have a previous set of requirements for general education, called the University Studies Program (USP).
-For additional information on USP requirements, please contact the Records and Registrations Office.
+For additional information on USP requirements, please contact the Office of the Registrar.

 CORE Major Cards and Sample Plans

 African American Studies (AASD): Cultural and Social Analysis

 Anthropology B.A.
 (ANTH)